Want the perfect workout program?

 Programming Suggestion: Do this stretch at the end of your training as an act on recovery.

-The lying rotation stretch is a great stretch for your obliques and opening up your abs.
-Having the stability of the floor allows you to ease into this stretch too.
 This move opens up your chest and anterior shoulder and trains thoracic mobility, the ability to extend your upper back.
 Extending the upper back is needed to keep a neutral spine during heavy-loaded exercises like the barbell squat and deadlift.

 Muscles Stretched: Internal and external obliques, front deltoid, and chest